NVIDIA/AMGX/README.md

 ### <a name="running"></a> Running examples

-Sample input matrix [matrix.mtx](examples/matrix.mtx) is in the examples directory in the root folder.
+Sample input matrix [matrix.mtx](examples/matrix.mtx) is in the examples directory.
 Sample AMGX solvers configurations are located in the [core/configs](core/configs) directory in the root folder.
 Make sure that examples are able to find AMGX shared library - by default _-rpath_ flag is used for binaries, but you might specify path manually in the environment variable: _LD_LIBRARY_PATH_ for Linux and _PATH_ for Windows.

 #### Running single GPU example from the build directory: